Hamath-Eltrael/dotfiles/README.md

  - networkmanager (enable this with `systemctl`)
  - wpa_supplicant (enable this with `systemctl`)

 Maker sure thet dhcpcd is disabled in `systemctl`.
+Then you can connect to networks with `nmtui`.
+And it should even reconnect automatically, theoretically.

 ## Before copying into the Home Directory: